AnyLog-co/documentation/cli.md

 ## The "python" command

-The **python** commands supports a subset of python operations.
-If a key from a dictionary is specified, it is replaced with its assigned value.
+The **python** command supports a subset of python operations with minor differences to the Python languish.
+When these commands are executed, if a key from a dictionary is specified, it is replaced with its assigned value.
 Examples:
 ```anylog
 ip_port = python !ip + ':4028'